jeremymcwilliams/R-notebooks-and-markdown/README.md

 * Once the project loads, run `install.packages("tidyverse")` in the console.

-#### To get started, click "workshop-notebook.Rmd" in the files window, and then minimize the console window.
+#### To get started, click "R-Notebooks-Markdown.Rmd" in the files window, and then minimize the console window.